Helen Mirren's Key To Career Success:

 "Be on time," she advised.
 "Don't be an asshole.
 Work toward financial independence, if that's possible, because it gives you a freedom.
 It's a difficult thing to do, I know, but save your own money.
 I think that's very important."

 All hail the queen.
-Watch the full video with Mirren, below, and catch Collateral Beauty in cinemas Friday, December 30.
+Watch the full video with Mirren, below, and catch Collateral Beauty in theaters Friday, December 16.

 When we chatted about her role in the holiday film — her portrayal of "death" as a bubbly woman wearing fluffy blue feathers — she assured me that that positive portrayal was on purpose.